contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 A 400 status code and informative message should be returned if:

 - the provided flight level is not recognized
-- the provided timestamp is malformed
+- the provided time string is malformed
 - the provided aircraft class is not recognized
 - the request is properly formed and interpretable, but the requested resource does not exist